locka99/cpp-to-rust-book/compiling_and_linking/index.md

 ///
 fn main() {
   let now = time::PreciseTime::now();
+  println!("The time is {:?}", now);
 }
 ```

 So the change to the Cargo.toml and a reference in the source is sufficient to:

 1. Fetch the crate \(and any dependencies\)
-2. Build it
+2. Build the crate \(and any dependencies\)
-3. Compile and link to it
+3. Compile and link to the crate and dependencies

-We didn't have to do any of the sort of mess that C\/C++ would put us through - multiple makefiles, compiler \/ linker flags etc.
+All that happened with a line in Cargo.toml and a line in our code to reference the crate.
+We didn't have to mess around figuring how to build the other library, or maintain multiple makefiles, or getting our compiler \/ linker flags right.
+It just happened.

 #### Cargo.lock

-Also note that cargo maintains a Cargo.lock file in our root directory.
+Also note that once we build, cargo creates a Cargo.lock file in our root directory.

-This file was generated when we did the "cargo build".
-It provides a manifest of what packages our project pulled in, their version, their source url and any dependencies they had their of their own.
+This file is an exact list of what packages our project pulled in, their version, their source url and any dependencies they had their of their own.

-This means if we invoke "cargo build" again the tool can exactly reproduce the same dependency configuration even from a clean configuration.
+This means if we invoke `cargo build` again the tool can exactly reproduce the same dependency configuration even from a clean configuration.
+If you want to force the cargo to rebuild a new lock file, e.g. after changing Cargo.toml, you can type `cargo update`.

 [^1]: You can change the main entry point using a special  `#[start]` directive if you want on another function but the default is main\(\)